 1. Productivity and focus.

-"When people attend offsite meetings, they're not distracted and they're more fully engaged," says Froumis.
-She's worked at Grand Connection for 13 years and been in the hospitality industry for more than 20.
-During that time, Froumis has observed hundreds of offsite meetings.
-"So much gets done through interactive engagement," she says.
+"When people attend offsite meetings, they're not distracted and they're more fully engaged," says Young.
+With decades of experience in hospitality and hundreds of offsite events under her belt, she’s seen the impact firsthand.
+“So much gets done through interactive engagement,” she adds.

 2. Face-to-face networking time.

-Today's technology makes it easy for us to communicate regularly, quickly, and inexpensively through email and videoconferencing.
+Today's technology makes it easy for us to communicate regularly, quickly, and inexpensively through email and video conferencing.
 But there's no substitute for meeting in person when understanding each other is critical.
-Sitting in the same room together, using current safety guidelines, you're able to pick up on non-verbal cues that can be easily missed over the phone or via video chat.
-Don't underestimate the hand gestures, facial expressions - especially by the members of the group who don't have the floor - and other nuances that allow members to better relate to one another.
+Sitting in the same room together – especially outside the standard conference setting – lets you pick up on non-verbal cues that can be easily missed over video.
+Facial expressions, subtle reactions and informal side conversations often create a stronger sense of connection.

 Team building exercises are an important component of many offsite meetings.